On This Page

 The most prevalent anxiety disorders are specific phobias, which affect 8.7 percent of American adults; social anxiety disorder, which affects 6.8 percent of adults in the U.S. each year; and generalized anxiety disorder, which affects about 3 percent of the adult population.

 Anxiety can be treated with different kinds of medications.
-The most popular anxiety medications are sedatives and antidepressants that have anti-anxiety properties.
+The most popular anxiety medications are sedatives and antidepressants with anti-anxiety properties.
 The most popular sedative medications for anxiety are benzodiazepines.

 What Are Benzodiazepines?

-Benzodiazepines are powerful drugs that are popular for their rapid calming effects.
+Benzodiazepines are powerful drugs that are known for their rapid calming effects.
 Drugs in this class include:

 - Alprazolam (Xanax)